mhtess/bdappl2018/chapters/3-simpleModels.md

 In fact, that is the very thing we would like to learn about!

 `propensityToHelp` is a parameter to the distribution that generates the observed data, but it is *latent* (or, unobservable).
-The proportion of kids who help in the experiment (`observedProportionHelping`) is an estimate of this latent parameter, but as you can verify above, it is not the same thing as `probabilityOfHelping`.
+The proportion of kids who help in the experiment (`observedProportionHelping`) is an estimate of this latent parameter, but as you can verify above in the code box above, it is not the same thing as `propensityToHelp`.

 As scientists, we very often are in the situation of having observed some data in our *sample* and trying to say something about the underlying, generating probability.
 That is, we are trying to make *inferences* from the sample to the population.
 If children are sensitive to the cues in the our helping experiment, then the `propensityToHelp` could be high.
 But if children are not motivated to help (e.g., they don't care about the stranger in our experiment), it could be close to zero.
-Figuring out `probabilityOfHelping` will help us make inferences about the children's sensitivity to our experimental setting, which is ultimately what we're interested in.
+Figuring out `propensityToHelp` will help us make inferences about the children's sensitivity to our experimental setting, which is ultimately what we're interested in.
-How do learn about `probabilityOfHelping`?
+How do learn about `propensityToHelp`?

 #### Prior distributions over parameters and data

-To learn about the `propensityToHelp` from collected data, we must describe our state of knowledge about the latent parameters before having observed any data.
+To learn about the `propensityToHelp` from observed data, we must describe our state of knowledge about the latent parameter before having observed any data.

+> **Prior distribution**: The state of knowledge of the scientist before any data has been collected.

-Sometimes, this is *prior distribution* is informed by our expertise as scientists.
+Sometimes, the *prior distribution* is informed by our expertise as scientists.
 Other times, the prior is what we think an objective scientist might assume *a priori* (e.g., a skeptical reviewer).

-Our `propensityToHelp` is a number between 0 and 1.
+Determining what the prior distribution should be is one of the intellectual challenges of doing Bayesian data analysis.
+(Indeed, coming to terms with what we truly believe is one of the intellectual challenges of life.)
+Because we do not know what `propensityToHelp` should be, our knowledge must be represented by a probability distribution that assigns (potentially different) probabilities to different possible values of the parameter.
+THe task of articulating a prior distribution then reduces to the task of choosing the appropriate distribution and the parameters of that distribution.
+(As you might imagine, there is potentially no end to this process.
+What should the parameters of the prior distribution be?
+Well, if you're not totally sure, you might want to articulate a distribution of possible values for the prior parameters, a so-called *hyperprior* distribution.
+Often, we don't need to be so extreme in our explicit representation of uncertainty, but it is an important tool to remember that you have in your toolkit.)

+Recall that distributions provide both a set of possible values of a variable and their associated probabilities.
+So we can break the problem down into articulating the set of possible values and then the probabilities of each of the values.

+1. **Possible values the parameter could take on**: This is dictated by the role of the parameter in the model.
+For example, in abstract terms, `propensityToHelp` is the weight of a coin, and thus must be a number between 0 and 1.
+(It would not make sense, in the generative model we've described so far, for `propensityToHelp` to be a negative number, or greater than 1.)

+2. **Probabilities of all of the possible values of the parameter**: This is much less obvious, but a good starting point is to consider all of the possible values equally probable.
+That is, we might be completely ignorant as to what the parameter should be (or, we might imagine a host of skeptical reviewers, some of whom think the parameter ought to be high, others who think the parameter ought to be low, and so we intuitively average across all of these potential skeptics).
+Your understanding of the prior probabilities of the parameter values will grow as you internalize the model more and as we explore the implications of different prior distributions for the results.

-A relatively uninformed assumption about what `propensityToHelp` could be is any number between 0 and 1, with all numbers equally likely.
+So for `propensityToHelp`, a relatively uncontroversial assumption would be that it could be any number between 0 and 1, with all numbers equally likely.
-This is called a Uniform distribution.
+Now that we've made explicit our prior beliefs, we need to find a probability distribution that has these features (if one does not exist, we will need to construct one).
+Fortunately, one does exist!
+The [Beta distribution](http://docs.webppl.org/en/master/distributions.html#Beta) is a distribution over the numbers between 0 and 1.
+The Beta distribution has two parameters (denoted in WebPPL as `a` and `b`).
+As can be gleaned from the [Wikipedia article](https://en.wikipedia.org/wiki/Beta_distribution), the parameters that correspond to equal probability for all values between 0 and 1 are `a=1` and `b=1`.
+So our prior distribution is the `Beta({a: 1, b:1})`.

+Because assigning equal probabilities to all possible values of a distribution is a very common practice, this distribution can also be described by another family of distributions: The Uniform distribution.
+The Uniform distribution has two parameters as well (also denoted in WebPPL as `a` and `b`).
+These parameters are the lower and upper bounds of the range of values.
+And so, the `Beta({a: 1, b:1})` is equal to `Uniform({a: 0, b:1})`.

 ~~~~
 var priorDistribution = Uniform({a:0, b:1})